 - Excellent user interface and educational materials.

-- Handpicked farmland pieces.
+- Handpicked farmland pieces including timber and farms.

 - Fewer deals because of how they vet their farms.